Pigmassacre/mBreak/specs2/07_effects_system.md

 ## Conclusion

 The Effects System is a core gameplay mechanic that provides dynamic visual feedback and gameplay alterations.
 Through its modular design, it allows for easy addition of new effect types while maintaining consistent behavior through the base Effect class.
 The integration with other game systems such as particles, sound, and collision detection creates a cohesive and engaging player experience.

+> **Implementation Note**: This specification provides a blueprint for implementing the Effects System in C with Raylib, adapting from the original Python/Pygame codebase.
+While the core functionality remains the same, certain optimizations and structural changes have been incorporated to better suit the C language and Raylib framework.